 The screen on Honeywell smart thermostats looks blank or dark.
 No readings or status messages appear.
 Further, the furnace heater does not run.
 Plus, you hear no humming at the furnace.
 But for non intelligent t-tats you may no power loss indication, except that their backlights don’t glow.
 Yet the effect is still the same, no heat turning on.
 That is, that the furnace never runs, no matter the thermostat setting.

 Honeywell thermostats often get power right from the furnace system.
 So, check that all furnace systems are getting electricity.
-Often there’s a single circuit breaker that feeds the furnace itself, and another that feeds the outside compressor unit in HVAC arrangements.
-So verify that all breakers are ON.
+Often there’s a single circuit breaker that feeds the furnace.
+Then there’s another that feeds the outside compressor unit in HVAC arrangements.
+So verify that all these breakers are ON.

 Furthermore, the heating and cooling subsystems often get electricity from separate circuit breakers.
 So, the thermostat could glean power from either one, although usually not both.
 A power outage in either system could cause Honeywell thermostat not turning on heat.
 By checking that the heating control circuits have power, you’ve ruled out this cause of thermostat power loss.
 In this way, a faulty cooling system can make the heating system fail too.